 Christmas Season

-Join us as we joyfully celebrate the Christmas season from December 25 to January 9.
+Join us as we joyfully celebrate the Christmas season from December 25 to the Feast of the Baptism of the Lord on January 11, 2026.
 Learn about the feasts of the Christmas season and ways to celebrate.

-Continue celebrating the joy and hope of the incarnation of the Son of God all throughout the Christmas season!
+Watch Archbishop Etienne's 2025 Christmas message, and continue celebrating the joy and hope of the incarnation of the Son of God all throughout the Christmas season.

 Ways to celebrate